maxime-aubry/flutter_forms/README.md

 );
 ```

-A form is created and automatically instantiated when you add it to **ReactiveForm** widget.
+A form is created and automatically instantiated when you add it to **ReactiveForm** **widget**.
 It provides a complete tree of form elements to use.

 > It's a simplified version of **Angular reactive forms**.
 > As for **Angular reactive forms**, **flutter_forms** can create dynamic forms.